 May 24, 2017

-My hearing of the pitter-patter of little feet, up and down, the hallway of my wood looking ceramic tile house has officially passed.
+My hearing of the pitter-patter of little feet up and down the hallway of my wood-looking ceramic tile house has officially passed.

 Their naturally proportionate weight is pressing on their feet as their growth skyrockets from the ground up for all the world to see!
-The little sound that used to pound while they ran now sounds like a jackhammer on any mid-town New York street.
+The slight sound that used to pound while they ran now sounds like a jackhammer on any mid-town New York street.
 Back and forth, back and forth.

-It makes me want to open a window and yell out to the construction worker below, “Hey, you gonna be slamming that hammer on the ground all day!
-People want to sleep!”
+It makes me want to open a window and yell to the construction worker below, "Hey, you gonna be slamming that hammer on the ground all day!
+People want to sleep!"

 With their new growth comes added responsibility.
-We started small: “Let the dogs out” “Let the dogs in” “Feed the dogs” “Take out the trash”
+We started small: "Let the dogs out," "Let the dogs in," "Feed the dogs," "Take out the trash."

 "Yes, Nico?"